 *The PUI number is the total number investigated in 2018 and includes those that are confirmed, probable, and not cases.

 **Reference the Case Definitions for a description of confirmed and probable case classifications.
 Those determined to not be cases by CDC are those that either did not meet the case classification or those we did not receive adequate information for determining case classification.

 ***CDC will make the final determination on AFM classifications and numbers are subject to change.
-IDPH will update numbers every weekday at 2:00pm.***
+Pursuant to the CDC reporting schedule, IDPH will update numbers every Monday at 2:00pm.***